xprova/bisect-tau/README.md

 ## bisect-tau

-This is a command line tool to calculate the metastability resolution time constant Tau of a spice latch circuit (or any bistable circuit that behaves like a latch, e.g. an arbiter).
-It is based on Octave (a GNU Matlab clone) and ngspice (an open-source free version of spice).
+This is a command line tool to calculate the metastability resolution time constant (Tau) of a latch/arbiter/flip-flop circuit.
+It is based on [Octave](https://www.gnu.org/software/octave/) (a GNU Matlab clone) and [ngspice](http://ngspice.sourceforge.net/) (an open-source version of spice).

-For background information on metastability, MTBF calculations, bisection and synchronization reliability refer to the paper:
+For background information on metastability, MTBF calculations and the bisection process used to calculate Tau, refer to the paper:

 * Jones, Ian W., Suwen Yang, and Mark Greenstreet. "[Synchronizer behavior and analysis.](http://ieeexplore.ieee.org/xpls/abs_all.jsp?arnumber=5010342)" Asynchronous Circuits and Systems, 2009.
 ASYNC'09.
 15th IEEE Symposium on.
 IEEE, 2009.

-The tool uses bisection search to bring the transition time of the design's data input closer and closer to the tipping time point separating the final states of logic high and low.
-With each step, the design is brought into deeper metastable states and its output delay is increased.
-After 50 rounds of bisection, the tool fits an exponential function to the relationship between window size (the time difference between input transitions and the tipping point) and output delay.
-The fit is subsequently used to calculate the MTBF parameters Tau and Tw.
+The tool uses bisection search to find the tipping point separating the states logic high and low in a range of data input transition times.
+In each round of bisection, the design is brought into a deeper metastable state and its output delay is calculated.
+After 50 rounds of bisection the tool fits an exponential function to the window size (the time difference between input transitions and the tipping point) and output delay data measured during bisection.
+The fit is subsequently used to calculate the MTBF parameters Tau and Tw of the characterized circuit.

 ### Quick Demo